Where are you located?

 You may also call the court to set a court date and appear before the judge.
 With this option the warrant will stay in effect until after you have seen the judge.

-Do you issue marriage licenses and can I get married at your court?
+Do you issue marriage licenses at your court?

 Can I file for divorce at the Oro Valley Court?